johnbywater/quantdsl/README.md

 #### Market

 A *Market* is an expression of value that refers by name to a simulated future price, fixed at a given "present time".
 In `quantdsl`, a  *Market* will evaluate to a number of samples which approximate a continuous random variable.
-A summary of the random variable (the mean and standard error of the random variable as a normal distribution) is returned by the `eval` convenience function.
+A summary of the random variable (the mean and standard error of the random variable as a normal distribution) is returned by the `dsl_eval` convenience function.

 The simulation of future prices involves a number of "paths" that allow an evolution of prices.
 Before an expression which contains *Market* objects can be evaluated, future prices for each *Market* are evolved from an initial "observation time" to the effective "present times".